 Over the past six months, we’ve been planning our reset of the AI and Faith community from a single level of multidisciplinary experts to five new roles for engaging faith perspectives on AI ethics.
-Our first round of recruiting focused on Research Fellows and a Research Advisory Board for our new think tank, the Institute for Faith Perspectives on AI Issues (IFPAI); Contributing Fellows and Contributing Members for our “Channel” into the broader AI ethics discussion; and Advisors to help us focus on particular specialty topics and connect with organizational partners.
+Our first round of recruiting focused on Research Fellows and a Research Advisory Board for our new think tank, the Institute for Faith Perspectives on AI Issues (IFPAI); Contributing Fellows and Contributing Experts for our “Channel” into the broader AI ethics discussion; and Advisors to help us focus on particular specialty topics and connect with organizational partners.

 Our new think tank will explore the practical relevance of “ancient wisdom” to the AI ethics discussion through the work of scholars and practitioners who wish to cross fertilize ideas and perspectives as part of a larger multidisciplinary community of experts.
 Along the way we aim to 1) help organize the AI Ethics discussion by defining issues of particular relevance to faith; 2) track research especially on faith perspectives on AI; and 3) connect researchers through our continuing database project.
 Our new Research Fellows are:

 - Nicoleta Acatrinei, Executive Director of the Geneva Agape Foundation in Geneva, Switzerland and an economist and theologian (Eastern Orthodox) by training.

 - Catherine Ballantyne, AI researcher, technologist, engineer, device physicist, designer, and decades-long participant in The Church of Jesus Christ of Latter-Day Saints.

 - Shanen Boettcher, who recently defended his PhD dissertation at the University of St. Andrews in Scotland on the role that artificial intelligence technology plays in the relationship between spiritual/religious information and spiritual/religious knowledge, following a 25 year career in technology, primarily as a General Manager of Product Management at Microsoft.